gdmoney/knowledge/README.md

 *****

 ### False Equivalence
 Logical fallacy in which an equivalence is drawn between two subjects based on flawed or false reasoning.
 This fallacy is categorized as a fallacy of inconsistency.
-AKA "comparing apples and oranges".
+AKA *comparing apples and oranges*.

 ### Argument from Nature Fallacy
-Logical fallacy occurring when someone argues that something is good because it is 'natural' and something else is bad because it is not 'natural'.
+Logical fallacy occurring when someone argues that something is good because it is *natural* and something else is bad because it is not *natural*.
 The flaw with this line of thinking is the fact that whether something is 'natural' or 'unnatural' is completely irrelevant to whether or not it is good.
 Arsenic is natural.
 Cyanide is natural.
 Bubonic plague is natural.

 ### Infinite Monkey Theorem